 - Fermat.js: A mathematics, statistics, and geometry library, containing everything from number theory to random numbers, expression parsing, and linear algebra classes.

 - Boost.js: A library for simplifying browser APIs – from DOM manipulation to web components, event handling, animations, routing, multi-threading, and AJAX requests.

 Furthermore, it is important to realize that to produce a truly amazing online textbook, the content has to be reconstructed from the group up.
-In addition to figures and graphs, which traditional textbooks have, more creativity and customization is needed to design the interactive playgrounds like the ones on Mathigon.
+In addition to figures and graphs, which traditional textbooks have, more creativity and customization are needed to design interactive playgrounds like the ones on Mathigon.

 Traditional online textbook providers like VitalSource are led by 50-year-old men who are out of touch with how students want and how they learn.
 They are content aggregators whose technology is outdated and not delightful.
 They only partner with publishers to distribute textbooks online but take no interest in re-fitting the content for new generations of readers who come to expect high levels of personalization, interactivity, and excellent design.

 If any company wants to become a major disruptor and lead the online textbook revolution, it must bring together a group of academics, software engineers, designers, and educators.
 It also has to look to Mathigon for the excellent example it has set.